Human Resources Information Systems (HRIS)

 When employees complete this process remotely, they can reach full productivity faster.
 Not only that, but digital onboarding reduces paperwork at the same time.
 With less time to full productivity for each of its employees, employers can more efficiently manage their organization’s bottom line.

 Benefits administration is the process of determining, designing, and managing employee benefits for an organization.
 Typically handled by HR, benefits administration consists of managing employee benefits such as health insurance, retirement plans, and paid time off packages.

 A benefits administration platform is a software system that manages employer-sponsored benefits for employees—and, in some cases, can be managed by employees themselves.
 Not only do these systems streamline common HR administrative tasks, but they can automate eligibility for benefits, empower users to make benefits elections, and give users the opportunity to enroll in health insurance and ancillary options.

 Benefits administration technology automates the traditional employee benefits selection and management process.
 Instead of filling out paperwork to select employer-sponsored benefits, employees can make selections using a digital system that automatically enrolls them in coverages once approved.

 Benefits of an online benefits administration platform:

-Time & attendance is a simple, yet powerful human resources tool that allows administrators to precisely track employee hours without the paperwork.
-These systems should provide employees allow employees to clock in and out, request time edits, and review attendance history.
+Time & attendance software is a simple, yet powerful human resources tool that allows administrators to precisely track employee hours without the paperwork.
+These systems should allow employees to clock in and out, request time edits, and review attendance history.